Trump's conflicting rhetoric on border separations muddles immigration debate

 Later that evening, he told a crowd during a rally in Duluth, Minn., "They're not sending their finest.
 We're sending them the hell back!
 That's what we're doing."

-As questions loomed over how the administration will reunite the more than 2,300 children with their parents who were apprehended after crossing the border and face criminal prosecution, the president said during a cabinet meeting Thursday, "I'm directing HHS, DHS and DOJ to work together to keep illegal immigrant families together during the immigration process and to reunite these previously separated groups."
+As questions loomed over how the administration will reunite the more than 2,300 children with their parents who were apprehended after crossing the border and face criminal prosecution, the president said during a cabinet meeting Thursday, "I'm directing HHS, DHS, and DOJ to work together to keep illegal immigrant families together during the immigration process and to reunite these previously separated groups."

 "But the only real solution is for Congress to close the catch-and-release loopholes that have fueled the child smuggling industry," he added.

-With another tweet Friday, Trump again struck a more antagonistic tone on the issue, offering a preview ahead of his remarks.
+With another tweet Friday morning, Trump again struck a more antagonistic tone on the issue, offering a preview ahead of his remarks at the White House with "angel families" - the loved ones of those killed by undocumented immigrants.

 "We must maintain a Strong Southern Border," he wrote.
 "We cannot allow our Country to be overrun by illegal immigrants as the Democrats tell their phony stories of sadness and grief, hoping it will help them in the elections."

-Trump is expected to speak alongside Angel Families at 2:30 p.m at the White House.
+Friday afternoon, Trump spoke at the White House event to show "the other side" of the immigration debate.

+"These are the American citizens permanently separated from their loved ones," he said.
+"Permanently - they're not separated for a day or two days, these are permanently separated because they were killed by criminal illegal aliens.
+These are the families the media ignores."

-Meanwhile, House Republicans on Friday said they would continue intra-party negotiations on an immigration bill despite President Trump's tweet urging Republicans to "stop wasting their time" on the issue ahead of the November midterm elections, with leaders pledging to hold a vote on a measure at some point next week before adjourning for the July 4 recess.
+Meanwhile, House Republicans on Friday said they would continue intra-party negotiations on an immigration bill despite the president's tweet urging Republicans to "stop wasting their time," with leaders pledging to hold a vote on a measure at some point next week before adjourning for the July 4 recess.

 House Majority Leader Kevin McCarthy, R-Calif., said on the House floor that GOP leaders are "taking all ideas in" from members and will continue crafting the bill "through the weekend."

-"We're going to have a vote," House Majority Whip Steve Scalise, R-La, the House GOP's top vote-counter, told reporters.
+"We're going to have a vote," House Majority Whip Steve Scalise, R-La., the House GOP's top vote-counter, told reporters.
 "Obviously it's an uphill fight to put that coalition together, we've got our own diverse approaches in the Republican conference."

 Scalise said he believed Trump's tweet was expressing "frustration that Democrats have refused to engage in solving the problem."